Arts Administrators in Higher Education

 Ingrid joined the Office of the Arts in fall 2006.
 From 1999 to 2006, she coordinated Arts First, Harvard University's annual celebration of the arts, and she has worked with many Boston-area arts and education organizations.

-She has studied and performed with Shakespeare and Company in Lenox, Mass., and at other local companies, and has produced and directed many fringe theater and dance productions.
+Ingrid has performed with the Boston Celebrity Series, Brandeis Department of Theater Arts, Shakespeare and Company (Lenox, Mass.), and with other local companies, and has produced and directed many fringe theater and dance productions.
 As a writer and editor, Ingrid has contributed to many national publications; in 2002 she was nominated for a Pushcart Prize, which honors small-press writers.
 She is a regular contributor to the culture blog HiLoBrow, which Time magazine named one of the best 25 blogs of 2010.

 She has an undergraduate degree from the University of Georgia's Henry Grady College of Journalism and Mass Communications and a master's degree in arts in education from the Harvard Graduate School of Education.